skrub-data/skrub/CONTRIBUTING.rst

 ..
   Inspired by: https://github.com/scikit-learn/scikit-learn/blob/main/doc/developers/contributing.rst

-**Before submitting your pull request, ensure that your modifications haven't introduced any new Sphinx warnings by building the documentation locally and addressing any issues.**

 First, make sure you have properly installed the development version of skrub.
 You can follow the :ref:`installation_instructions` > "From source" section, if needed.